News and magazines

 The problem of spin

 Much of what is reported in paper and on the airwaves consists of media releases or statements made by on behalf of businesses, politicians, union leaders and government officials.
 Most of these individuals are concerned with "spin" or putting their own slant to the news.
-More 60% of the new stories in Australian newspapers are based on media releases from PR firms.
+According to some observers, more than 60% of the new stories in Australian newspapers are based on media releases from PR firms.
 In some sections of the paper, such as IT pages, this figure rises to close to 100%.

 This is not to say that this information is worthless.
 Newspapers and general interest magazines become primary sources when used by historians and other researchers to reconstruct past events.
 Even the most misleading media release tells you the official position: what an agency or firm wanted members of the public to believe at a particular point in time.
 Successive media releases can illustrate changing corporate or political strategies